Current students should consult this page to review their grant manual and keep track of their grant requirements.

 - Complete and submit of the Student Employment Form by the posted date, with the understanding that if it is not completed, the grant will be forfeited in full;

-- Participate in the Inquiry at UST poster session following the semester of research;
+- Participate in the Inquiry poster session following the semester of research;

 - Complete a final paper/project and submission of the paper to the Undergraduate Research Opportunities Program by the posted deadline; and